Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 However, if you’re confident in your phone’s capabilities and you’re not looking to invest any further into photography gear, here are some tips to maximize your chances of taking good pictures of the Aurora Borealis:

-- use the timer function in order to not actually touch it when snapping the photo
+• use the timer function to not actually touch it when snapping the photo

-This being said, I was actually impressed by my Samsung S23’s camera and software as we spotted the Aurora when we departed from Iceland this year.
+This being said I was impressed by my Samsung S23’s camera and software as we spotted the Aurora when we departed from Iceland this year.

-Right off the bat, I will mention that this was not an Aurora trip: I mean I had a small hope for seeing it again as anyone would, but I knew conditions were not great, despite the fact that we are approaching the maximum for the current solar cycle.
+Right off the bat, I will mention that this was not an Aurora trip: I mean I had a small hope for seeing it again as anyone would, but I knew conditions were not great, although we are approaching the maximum for the current solar cycle.

 I mean it was August so a lot of light still at night and we were in Iceland, which in my opinion is not the ideal place for Aurora chasing in Europe, unless you’re staying for a longer time or.. you’re lucky!

-Iceland is famous for its unpredictable weather and while most days were sunny during our trip – it only rained when we went to the spas so it didn’t really matter, the nights were either cloudy or the Aurora was too weak for us to bother loosing sleep for (we had a packed itinerary so we were tired during the evenings).
+Iceland is famous for its unpredictable weather and while most days were sunny during our trip – it only rained when we went to the spas so it didn’t matter, the nights were either cloudy or the Aurora was too weak for us to be willing to lose sleep for (we had a packed itinerary so we were tired during the evenings).

-However, during the night of our departure there was a solar storm (KP 5-6) so I got hopeful that Aurora might waive us goodbye as our flight was scheduled around 12 AM.
-And that’s exactly what it happened!
+However, during the night of our departure, there was a solar storm (KP 5-6) so I got hopeful that Aurora might waive us goodbye as our flight was scheduled around 12 AM.
+And that’s exactly what happened!

 Honestly, we were lucky to be flying out that night, because on the ground there was no chance of spotting the Aurora no matter how strong it was: it was super cloudy and windy which I was really anxious about as I hate turbulence.